 Enjoyed Sautéed Mushrooms and Kale?
 Check out more side dishes here

-This gluten-free and dairy-free quinoa summer salad is fresh, tangy, savory, and nutritionally satisfying.
-This salad is make for those unbearable hot summer afternoons.
+This gluten-free and dairy-free quinoa and avocado salad is fresh, tangy, savory, and nutritionally satisfying.
+This salad and it’s fresh ingredients is made for hot summer afternoons.
 The tomato and lemon juice give this salad an acidic tang, balancing out the fattiness of the olive oil and avocado.
-This quinoa salad goes great with all things barbecue, grilled […]
+This quinoa salad goes great with all…

 Thank you for taking the time to check out my blog!
 I sincerely appreciate your support!